The Hannah Arendt Research Group at Vanderbilt University

 James McFarland is Associate Professor of German and Film Studies at Vanderbilt University.
 He is co-editor, together with Barbara Hahn, of The Modern Challenge to Tradition.

-Vanderbilt’s generosity has allowed the Department of German, Russian, and East European Studies to support the following additional scholars involved in the Complete Writings:
+Vanderbilt’s generosity has allowed the Department of German, Russian and East European Studies to support the following additional scholars involved in the Complete Works:

 Wout Cornelissen is a Research Assistant Professor of German since fall 2016.
 He is also appointed as a Lecturer in Philosophy.
 He holds a PhD in Philosophy from Leiden University and specializes in political philosophy and twentieth-century European philosophy.
 He is co-editor of Arendt's final, unfinished book project, The Life of the Mind, together with Thomas Bartscherer.